jasongilman/vdd-core/README.md

 # vdd-core

 vdd-core is a minimal Clojure library built to help enable Visualization Driven Development (VDD).
-Read [What is Visualization Driven Development]() (TODO make a link) first if you don't know what VDD is. vdd-core captures code execution as data in your coding environment, sends them to the browser, and then invokes code to visualize it.
+Read [What is Visualization Driven Development]() (TODO make a link) first if you don't know what VDD is. vdd-core captures code execution as data in your coding environment, sends them to the browser, and then invokes code to visualize it. vdd-core is not visualization framework or a replacement for things like D3 or Raphael.js.
+It will be a place to include components to make building visualizations of code execution easier.

-## What isn't it?

-  * It's not a visualization framework or a replacement for things like D3 or Raphael.js.
-  * It's not _only_ an educational tool.
-It's useful for education as a bonus.
-It was built to be used to help develop production software.

-## What is it?

-  * a way to capture code execution and send it to the browser
-  * a set of components to help aid in building visualizations of code execution.

-TODO

-What's the goal?
-What is the job of the project?
-What doesn't it do

-Should I have something describing what visualization driven development is?

-TODO Link to example project

-## Requirements
+## Examples

-TODO
+The [vdd-core-examples](https://github.com/Element84/vdd-core-examples) (TODO make sur ethis link works) project has several examples of using vdd-core.

 ## Installation

-TODO
+Add the following dependency to your `project.clj` file:

+    [vdd-core "0.1.0"]

+For more instructions see (TODO link to using vdd core)

 ## Some sort of detailed description